heiklap/dawo/README.md

-# dawo 0.0.5
+# dawo 0.0.6

 Learning Dart; by building complicated Dart package with many libraries.
 Organizing it, finding it's inner connections and developing multipurpose methods.
-Beginner Dart programmers kickoff to develop a glorious package.
+Beginner Dart programmers kickoff to learn by developing a glorious package.
 Latest code in GitHub: https://github.com/heiklap/dawo
 - Read: /doc/hist_versions.txt in gitHub to see full changes to this, and coming versions.
 - Blog: http://dawopack.blogspot.fi/search/label/dawo
 - Dawo is using my other package: dawolang: 0.0.1, for word recognition in connector.